Introduction

 Socrates once said that believing you possess a virtue, quality or skill that you in fact do not possess, is an illness akin to insanity.

 Lots of that going on today, everywhere.
 And it is a problem.
-One of the things we offer here at PRC to help us solve this or any institutional problem is the following very useful formula:
+One of the things PRC offers to help us solve this - or any - institutional problem is the following very useful formula:

 Situation - People - Problem - Tools